cinemascience/pycinema-readthedocs/docs/source/linking.rst

 .. image:: img/nodegraph_linked.png
    :align: center

-Focusing on the selected items
+Focusing on the Selected Items
 ------------------------------

 Using the same mechanism, we can inspect just the selected set, by adding a view that